managedcode/.github/profile/README.md

 We welcome contributions to our projects from the community!
 If you're interested in contributing, please check out our individual project pages for information on how to get involved.

 We also encourage you to open issues and share your ideas and suggestions for improving our projects.
 We're always open to feedback and new ideas.

+## Hiring 👩‍💻
+We are always looking for talented C# developers to join our team.
+If you are interested in working with us, please check our website for current job openings and application instructions.

 ## Contact Us 💬
 If you have any questions or would like to get in touch with us, please feel free to reach out.
 You can contact us via our GitHub profile, or by sending us an hi@managed-code.com